 &lt;sup>54 Farmers' High Line Canal & Reservoir Co., 92 P. at 294 ("[I]f Eli Allen had an easement, such an easement was a burden solely upon the land, and not upon the owner.
-We agree with this, but the covenant running with the easement is personal: 'A covenant which runs with the land is a promise, the effect of which is to bind the promisor and his lawful successors to the burdened land for the benefit of the promisee and his lawful successors to the burdened land for the person of the owner of the burdened land, provided he comes by his title legally, and benefits the owner of the benefited land, provided he comes by his title legally." (citations omitted)).
+We agree with this, but the covenant running with the easement is personal: 'A covenant which runs with the land is a promise, the effect of which is to bind the promisor and his lawful successors to the burdened land for the benefit of the promisee and his lawful successors to the benefited land.
+According to this the covenant binds the person of the owner of the burdened land, provided he comes by his title legally, and benefits the owner of the benefited land, provided he comes by his title legally.'" (citations omitted)).